David Simons

 Other Major Disease Systems

-Monkeypox is an endemic zoonosis, caused by the Monkeypox Virus (MPXV).
+mpox is an endemic zoonosis, caused by the mpox virus (MPXV).
 Despite the name, the primary zoonotic reservoir is unknown, although several species are suspected as caompetent reservoirs.
 The virus has been isolated from wild animals on two occasions, first from a Rope Squirrel (Funisciurus anerythrus) and second from a Sooty Mangeby (Cercocebus atys).
 Several other species, including shrews, rodents and pigs, have been identified to have antibodies against the virus suggesting prior infection.

 Adapted from Haider et al. 2022